My investigative journalism career started at age five.

 Previously, I worked as an editor for Meetings Media, publisher of business travel magazines Meetings West, Meetings East, Meetings South, and Meetings MidAmerica.
 My experience also includes time as a correspondent reporting from Michigan's state capitol and a crime reporter for a Detroit suburb.
 Today I am a full-time freelancer in San Francisco and a proud member of the American Society of Journalists and Authors.

-My credits include USA TODAY, Hemispheres, Crain's Chicago Business, American Express OPEN Forum, Destination Weddings & Honeymoons, Chicago Tribune, Chicago Sun-Times, University of Nebraska Magazine, Brandeis Magazine, University of Chicago Magazine, among others.
+My credits include BBC Travel, USA TODAY, Hemispheres, Crain's Chicago Business, American Express OPEN Forum, Destination Weddings & Honeymoons, Chicago Tribune, Chicago Sun-Times, Global Traveler, University of Nebraska Magazine, Brandeis Magazine, University of Chicago Magazine, among others.

 When I am not chasing a story, you can find me running, practicing yoga, traveling (recently returned from a year in Asia, Australia and New Zealand), or spending time with my husband, Tyler, and beagle, Lucy.